While olives are versatile, most recipes call for only a handful of them. That means leftovers.

 While the jar or bottle is easy to seal, a can isn’t.
 You can either transfer the olives (with brine) to an airtight container (like I did) or use plastic wrap and a rubber band for a MacGyver-style seal.

-Surprisingly, California Ripe Olives suggests to cover the top of their cans loosely, instead of going for a tight seal.
+Surprisingly, California Ripe Olives suggests covering the top of their cans loosely, instead of going for a tight seal.
 When in doubt, follow the suggestions on the label.

 If you’ve accidentally discarded the brine, not everything is lost.
 You can easily whip up your own by adding 1/2 teaspoon of salt for each cup of water.
 Such brine isn’t particularly “strong,” so don’t store the olive in it for more than a couple of weeks.